THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Even if you contact us by telephone or fax, we process your data either to initiate and execute contractual relationships (if the content is product- or service-related) and/or in our legitimate interest, analogous to contacting us by e-mail.
 We do not record the content of conversations, but we may take notes to process your request.
 We store these until the purpose of the data processing has been achieved.

-11. Information for Applicants
+11. information for applicants

 Data Protection Regulations within Job Applications